FDio/vpp/extras/vpp_if_stats/README.md

 # VPP interface stats client

-This is a source code and a binary of a 'thin client' to collect, aggregate and expose VPP interface stats through VPP stats socket API.
+This is Go source code and a binary of a 'thin client' to collect, aggregate and expose VPP interface stats through VPP stats socket API.
 It also provides some information about the installed VPP version.